sonic-net/DASH/dash-pipeline/README-saithrift.md

 ## Select Directory - Container pre-built directory, or mounted from host

 * `cd /test/` - Enter directory which was prebuilt into container image; tests are not modifiable "live" from the host.
 This is good for canned tests.
-* `cd /test-dev/` - Enter directory which is mounted to `dash-pipeline/tests` from the host allowing live editing in the host and running in the container.
+* `cd /test-dev/` - Enter directory which is mounted to `dash-pipeline/tests` from the host, allowing live editing in the host and running in the container.
 This is a convenient developer workflow.

 To get the desired subdirectory for Pytests or PTF test, choose the appropriate path, e.g.:
 * `cd /tests/saithrift/pytest`